garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 # Improved error messages #

+Erlang tends to get a bad reputation for the error messages that it produces.
 Two great new features have been added to help the user understand why something has failed.

 ## Column number in warnings and errors ##